 Keep Engagement Front and Center With Mentoring

-2020 was always going to be the year that challenged us to reinvent work, HR, and ourselves.
+The last few years have challenged us to reinvent work, HR, and ourselves.
 We may not have expected the disruption to be quite as far-reaching as it was, but now that it’s here, it’s time to adapt and thrive.
 Implementing professional mentorship programs as part of your alumni strategy can make all the difference to engage your employees, alumni, and retirees to steer growth.